 • You cannot advertise on the building

-• Your business is an office
+• Your business functions as an office

-Your plans must fit with the environment plan:
+Your plans must fit with the environment plan

 • Do you rent a property for your company and do you live there?
 In that case, you must add an amount to the profit as a private withdrawal (the 'living pleasure').
 That amount is a percentage of the WOZ value.